ietf-wg-alto/draft-ietf-alto-path-vector/overview.md

   is a property map associated to the first map.
 - To address the second issue, each part of the `multipart/related` response message has the MIME part header information including `Content-Type` and `Resource-Id`.
-An ALTO server MUST generate incremental updates (see [](#I-D.ietf-alto-incr-update-sse)) for each part separately using the `Resource-Id` header.
+An ALTO server MAY generate incremental updates (see [](#I-D.ietf-alto-incr-update-sse)) for each part separately using the `Resource-Id` header.